mkristiansen/wlp.SleepServlet/README.md

 A simple servlet to help simulate a hanging J2EE WebContainer.

-When a http request is made to /SleepServlet it will one of the following:
+When a http request is made to /SleepServlet it will do one of the following:
 * Return **Hello World** in the body of the response.
 * Wait a specified amount of milliSeconds and return **Hello World** in the body of the response.